nikospavlopoulos/gitpro6/README.md

-# gitpro6
+# gitpro6"
-My first git repo
-Text edited
-"Text edited after changing master to main"
+Git repo to use for practicing with vscode online platform via tablet and phone